Skip to main content

 Since 2006, vascular endothelial growth factor (VEGF) inhibitors have been the standard of care for wAMD and DME in many developed countries.
 These inhibitors require frequent injections in the eye to improve vision acuity and are effective only in a limited percentage of patients.

-Neuvasq’s Wnt pathway agonist NVQ021 has the potential to provide an alternative treatment for wAMD and DME, with distinct advantages.
+Neuvasq’s Wnt pathway agonist, NVQ042, has the potential to provide an alternative treatment for wAMD and DME, with distinct advantages.
 By selectively activating the Wnt/β-catenin pathway, it aims at mitigating the BRB impairment by stopping the growth of abnormal blood vessels in the retina and by eliminating the fluid leakage, leading to improved visual acuity.
-Because NVQ021 is delivered to the target tissue via an adeno-associated virus (AAV) vector, a single injection is anticipated to result in a more sustained therapeutic impact over time and in a high proportion of patients.
+Because NVQ042 is activating specific targets that are highly expressed in the retina, it is anticipated to result in a more effective treatment in a high proportion of patients.

 Neurological disorders, which include degenerative diseases, stroke, injuries to the spinal cord or brain, seizure disorders, congenital defects, and brain cancer types, affect more than 100 million people worldwide and represent a major cause of disability.